sashankg/enclave/README.md

   - output: {string} The relative path and name of the directory you want Webpack to spit your compiled code into.
 Ex. "dist"
   - port: {number} The port where you want your app to run.
 Ex.
 3000
   - index: {string} The relative path of your `index.html` file.
 Ex. "src/index.html"
   - live: {boolean} Whether you want live-reload or not.
-Takes in "Y" or "N"
+Takes in "t", "f", "true", or "false"

 After your complete enclave's prompts, you'll find a `.enclave` file in your app.
 If you need to edit any of the answers you gave you can do that here.
 It should look something like this: